 There are clubs and bars dotted all the way along the main strip of Gili T, but the most recognisable of them all has to be Sama Sama Reggae Bar.

-Its become somewhat known as the place to just relax and wind down in the evenings, with great live music every night from 7pm.
+It’s definitely become known as THE place to relax and wind down in the evenings whilst also enjoying some great live music.

 8. Stroll The Shops